Laetitia Ky: Career

 After a Facebook account she followed shared a photo album of twentieth-century, pre-colonial African women in 2016, Ky was inspired to sculpt her hair in a manner similar to the featured women.
 She posted her sculptures to Instagram; inspired by the positive response from other black women, she continued to regularly post hair sculptures.
 In 2017, after one of her sculptures went viral, Ky began getting approached by international magazines.

 In 2017, Ky hosted her first "Ky Braids" workshop to teach the art-form to others.

 A music collaboration followed with Di'Ja, whose hair she covered in printed wax cloth inspired by the hair of Himba women.Ky launched her fashion brand in 2018.
 Named Kystroy, it aims to be inclusive, using body positive language to describe clothing sizes for example.

-Ky's work was featured in the 2022 Venice Biennale, as part of Marco Rambaldi's installation.
+Ky's work was featured in the 2022 Venice Biennale, inside the Ivory Coast Pavilion.

+In the same year, LIS10 Gallery presented in Arezzo "Empow’Hair", her first solo show, together with a Marco Rambaldi's installation.

+Ky is represented by Lis10 Gallery in Arezzo and Paris.